UKHO/owasp-zap-scan/README.md

 	  parameters:
 	  url: $(ApplicationUrl)

-This yaml will use the contents of the master branch for this repository, using [owasp-zap-ui-scan-template.yml](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/owasp-zap-ui-scan-template.yml), [ZapTransform.ps1](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/src/ZapTransform.ps1) and [ZapTransformTemplate.xslt](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/src/ZapTransformTemplate.xslt) on the master branch of this repository.
+This yaml will use the contents of the master branch for this repository, using [owasp-zap-ui-scan-template.yml](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/owasp-zap-ui-scan-template.yml), [ZapTransform.ps1](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/src/ZapTransform.ps1) and [ZapTransformTemplate.xslt](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/src/ZapTransformTemplate.xslt).

 ### Incorporate into an Azure DevOps Pipeline - External to UKHO

-<p align="center"> <br> :construction: <b> UNDER CONSTRUCTION </b> :construction: <br><br> </p>
+<br> :construction: <b> UNDER CONSTRUCTION </b> :construction: <br><br>

 ### The YAML file explained
 The yaml template [(owasp-zap-ui-scan-template.yml)](https://github.com/UKHO/owasp-zap-ui-scan/blob/master/owasp-zap-ui-scan-template.yml) needs the url parameter passed in, this will be the base URL for the application under test.